-Your dietitian is an expert in food and nutrition who will help you with your diet.
-Your dietitian will help you work out a plan to get all the energy you need.
-They may give you some tips to help make eating and drinking easier and to help you enjoy your food to help you keep weight on.
+Your Dietitian is an expert in food and nutrition who will help you with your diet.
+Your dietitian will help you work out a plan to get all the energy and nutrients you need.
+They may give you some tips to help make eating and drinking easier and to help you enjoy your food to help you keep weight on and maintain strength.

-You may have trouble eating and drinking because of your treatment, but you may find that this gets better over time.
-Some people need a feeding tube to make sure they are eating enough and getting enough energy.
-If this is the case for you, your doctor, dietitian and nurse will talk with you about what this involves.
-Feeding tubes are usually only needed for a short time, until you recover enough and can eat more.
-Some people may need feeding tubes for a longer period of time.
+You may have trouble eating and drinking because of some side effects of your treatment, but often this gets better over time.
+Some people need a feeding tube to make sure they are getting enough nutrition.
+If this is the case for you, your Doctor, Dietitian and Nurse will talk with you about what this involves.
+Feeding tubes can be used for a short time or more permanently and can usually be removed when you can eat more.